How much is Zwift?; Right now, Zwift costs $14.99 (£10.80) per month.

 As you can see from the selection below, they are all fairly up to date.
 However, I would argue you can get a better deal elsewhere online.

 For example, at the time of writing the Elite Direto X can be acquired for around $715 – and that is just through a Google search.

 How much The Sufferfest costs?

 It comes with a 14-day trial.
-And has an annual plan of $99, so there is a potential saving of $57.
+And has an annual plan of $129, so there is a bit of a saving there.

 So it makes sense to use the trial.